chris-short/rak8s/README.md

 ansible-playbook cluster.yml
 ```

+Make sure to remove .cache if your ip addresses change.

 ## Where to Get Help

 If you run into any problems please join our welcoming [Discourse](https://discourse.rak8s.io/) community.
 If you find a bug please open an issue and pull requests are always welcome.